bergwald/bergwald.github.io/_posts/2022-03-31-neural-networks.md

 $$y = \sigma(w \cdot x  + b)$$

-One advantage of computing the weighted sum as a dot product is that we can leverage efficient, highly-parallelized libraries such as CUDA or BLAS (Basic Linear Algebra Subprograms) implementations.
+One advantage of computing the weighted sum as a dot product is that we can leverage efficient, highly-parallelized libraries such as BLAS (Basic Linear Algebra Subprograms) implementations or parallel computing platforms such as CUDA.

 ```python
 weights = np.array([0.1, 0.2, 0.3])